Geometry-Aware Single-Image 4D Synthesis via Dense Trajectory Generation: Proposed Approach

 \subsection{\textbf{4D} \textbf{Vi}ew \textbf{S}ynthesis \textbf{M}odule (\textbf{4D-ViSM})}

 After obtaining a dense 4D point cloud representation, we propose the 4D-ViSM to achieve novel view video synthesis along arbitrary camera trajectories.
 The original point cloud may not fully cover image regions in novel views, which results in holes in the rendered output.
+Concretely, we rasterize each frame of the time-varying point cloud as a per-frame set of 3D Gaussians; temporally linking these per-frame Gaussians yields a lightweight dynamic renderer that avoids optimizing a full dynamic-4DGS field while substantially reducing projection-induced holes.
 We thereby leverage generative models to complete these missing regions, ensuring visual coherence and plausibility.

-Considering the excellent performance of Wan2.1~\citep{wan2025wan} in video generation tasks, we also choose to finetune this model to build our 4D-ViSM.
+Considering the excellent performance of Wan2.1~\cite{wan2025wan} in video generation tasks, we also choose to finetune this model to build our 4D-ViSM.
 The training data also come from our TrajScene-60K dataset, including rendered videos, corresponding occlusion masks, ground truth videos, and captions.
 During training, we follow the Wan2.1 mask processing strategy, setting the mask value to 0.5 for regions without projected points in each frame.
 Through finetuning, our model achieves high-quality and visually consistent novel view video synthesis.